yusufkarakehya/icodebetter/README.md

 There are certain parts of a business application that developers build from scratch again and again everytime they build a business application.
 And these parts take the most time to finish.
 We need to stop reinventing the wheel.

 ## This solution
 iCodeBetter is way powerful than existing low-code platforms.
-And unlinke others it's online and open source.
+And unlike others it's online and open source.

 ## Table of contents